Sometimes a crisis can lead to experimentation, innovation, and evolution.

 These virtual companions would combine data about your physical wellbeing with insights about your mental health.
 They’d know all of your most intimate thoughts, beliefs, and desires.

 You can get a good sense of how much the virtual companion of the future will know about you from the present.
 After all, you’re already targeted with ads based on your interests.
 You talk about coffee with a friend and hours later you see an ad for LA’s best filter coffee on Instagram.
 That’s not a coincidence.

 A tempting prospect for hackers

 For years, commentators have hypothesized about exactly how much big tech companies like Facebook and Amazon know about you.
 Might they even know that you’re going to break up with your boyfriend before you do?

 If they did, brands who might hope to profit from your changing lifestyle would be keen to know about it.

 But it’s likely that other more malicious actors would be interested in this data, too.
 Hackers already attack apps with the hope of extracting valuable user information.
 This might be bank account information from a mobile banking app.
 Or it could be someone’s medical records from a healthcare app.

 It was the threat of an attack just like this that made Germany’s telecommunications watchdog order the destruction of a toy doll a few years ago.
 They realized there was a weakness in the design that allowed hackers to speak to a child directly.

 Here’s the thing - bad actors like uncertainty.
-They know that vulnerable, anxious people are more likely to open a bogus email and download a fake app.
+They know that vulnerable, anxious people are more likely to open a bogus text message or email and download a fake app.
 That’s one of the reasons there have been so many cyber attacks during the covid crisis.
 It’s also why the apps governments are releasing to track and trace the virus are at risk.